fearlessfrog/MSFS_Universal_Announcer/generated.md

 - Roles are ideal for consistent Pilot/FA voice assignments across multiple templates
 - Voice hints are useful for one-off customizations or when you need a specific voice for a particular announcement

+## Auto Roles

+The Auto Roles feature automatically selects appropriate Pilot and Flight Attendant voices based on the airline's home country, eliminating the need to manually configure roles for each airline.

+### How Auto Roles Works

+When **'Auto pick Roles based on Airline Country'** is enabled in the Generated tab, the system:
+1. Identifies the current airline (from SimBrief or as overridden in the Status tab)
+2. Determines the airline's home country (local lookup see `Tools\airlines_full.json` in your install folder)
+3. Automatically selects appropriate voices matching that country's language/locale e.g. the voice name.
+4. Picks male and female voices at random, with a bias toward the country's industry average

+**Examples:**
+- **BAW (British Airways)**: Automatically selects `en-GB` voices (e.g., British English)
+- **AFR (Air France)**: Automatically selects `fr-FR` voices (e.g., French)
+- **LUF (Lufthansa)**: Automatically selects `de-DE` voices (e.g., German)

+This feature works seamlessly with the Roles system - if Auto Roles is enabled, it will automatically populate the role assignments based on the airline's country.
+You can still manually override these selections if desired.

+**Note**: Auto Roles requires the airline to be identified (via SimBrief or manual override) and a matching voice to be available for that country/locale in your selected TTS provider.
+You enabled this feature in the Generated tab.

 ## 'Replace existing .ogg' Automatic Generated Mode

 When generating announcements, you can allow the app to automatically overwrite existing `.ogg` files.